programble/rcmp/README.md

 # Using

-To use, set up and run RCMP (by default it listens on port 8080, so have that forwarded, or change it by creating an `rcmp.yml` config, with the following:
+To use, set up and run RCMP (by default it listens on port 8080 but can be changed by creating an `rcmp.yml` config, with the following:

 ```yaml
 options: